gnomondigital/Learning-Path-Assistant-Hackathon-2025/frontend/README.md

 AZURE_ENDPOINT="get your azure endpoint"
 PROMPT: "You are GD Academy's AI assistant.
 Answer questions or delegate to other agents.",
 ```
-    -Setting environment variables for seamless integration.
+  1. Setting environment variables for seamless integration.
-    -Adjusting the backend for smooth data exchange.
+  2. Adjusting the backend for smooth data exchange.
-    -Debugging connection issues to ensure real-time interaction.
+  3. Debugging connection issues to ensure real-time interaction.

 These early steps laid the foundation for a fully functioning frontend, bridging the gap between user inputs and intelligent responses from the backend.

-## Refining the Frontend & Enhancing Agent Transparency

-# 3. Cleaning Up the Code & Structuring Endpoints
+## 3. Cleaning Up the Code & Structuring Endpoints
 As the project evolved, I realized that a cleaner codebase was essential for scalability and maintainability.
 I restructured the backend, creating dedicated endpoints to improve separation of concerns.
 Once the backend is done and working , i created the API calls in the frontend in order to retreive the responses.

-# 4. Displaying the Tools Used by the Agent
+## 4. Displaying the Tools Used by the Agent
 I wanted users to see which tools the agent was calling when answering queries.
 Initially, this posed a challenge.
 How could I extract this information while ensuring a smooth response generation process?

 After some debugging, I managed to: